 These tools are designed to streamline both crop input decision-making and regulatory reporting requirements.

 The Nitrogen Calculator uses models developed by UC Davis plant scientist Dr. Patrick Brown and colleagues to predict how much nitrogen to apply and when to apply it to meet yield-based demand.
-To use this tool, growers enter their yield estimates pre- and post-bloom, and then add early-season tissue-sampling results.
-Using the nitrogen calculator can also satisfy all of the Nitrogen Management Plan reporting requirements of the Irrigated Lands Regulatory Program (ILRP) Irrigation and Nitrogen Management Plan (INMP) reports.
+To use this tool, enter a yield estimate for pre- and post-bloom, and add early-season tissue-sampling results.
+Using the nitrogen calculator completes much of the data required from the Irrigated Lands Regulatory Program (ILRP) Irrigation and Nitrogen Management Plan (INMP) reports.
 The handy 'clone' tool allows you to copy information from one orchard to another or from one year to another.

-The mapping tool allows users to draw boundaries of their fields and enter APNs (assessor's parcel numbers), and then drop pins to plot the locations of active or abandoned wells or observation wells, as well as discharge points and any other feature the grower wishes to record.
-Once the map is developed, users can create a map report that is required as Part D of the ILRP farm evaluation plan, and is also required to have on file for your Nitrogen Management Plan.
-These two tools are integrated so the information does not have to be entered twice.
+The mapping tool allows you to draw field boundaries, enter APNs (assessor's parcel numbers), and drop pins to plot the locations of active, abandoned wells or observation wells, as well as discharge points and other features you wish to record.
+Once the map is created, you can generate a report showing those features as required by Part D of the ILRP farm evaluation plan.

 The irrigation calculator is a popular tool for those who haven't invested in complex irrigation monitoring and reporting systems.
 It uses the latest UC research, and recommends the amount and timing of water to be applied to almond orchards based on evapotranspiration (ET).

 Using active CIMIS stations, spatial CIMIS and historical climatic zones, the calculator can show both past and forecasted water demand for a whole season.